Guide to Tariffs, Customs, Duty, and Taxes // How to Easily Import your Product

 Existing tariffs and Duty Taxes

-Keep in mind that there are still existing duties and fees applicable to most products in addition to the new tariffs.
+Remember that there are still existing duties and fees applicable to most products in addition to the new tariffs.
 You should find the existing duties using the same link to the HTS database.
-This database has the duty listed,
+This database has the duties listed,

 Screenshot of the HTS look tool.